-A reader wrote in to say that he was having great fun with JS and React, but when it came to styling, he was at a loss.
+A reader wrote in to say that they were having great fun with JS and React, but when it came to styling, they were at a loss.

 Writing code is fun.
 Solving problems is fun.
 That feeling of bliss when you finally get the computer to do what you want?
 Awesome.

 But then: oh crap, the CSS.
 The app works fine but it looks terrible, and nobody will take it seriously because it doesn’t Look Like Apple(TM).

 First, I want to get this out there: if you like everything about front end development except CSS, you are not alone.
 I have known real actual professional UI developers with jobs that were either rubbish at styling, or could do it but they held their nose and tried to get it over with as quickly as possible.

 I was in that spot a few years ago.
 CSS was like a magical black box where I’d type things in and it would, at least 60% of the time, spit out something that looked worse than when I started.
 I solved most CSS problems with Google and StackOverflow and hoping like crazy that someone had encountered my exact problem before (somehow, they usually had).

 But I’ve since emerged from that dark place, and I can say that CSS (and the process of applying styles to a page) is a learnable skill.
 Even design is a learnable skill.
 And for the record, they are different skills.